 They’re being operated by the peeps at Olympic Studios, who already run two boutique cinemas in Barnes & Battersea.
 And luxury aside, the thing that makes the Olympic-operated screens great is the sound.
 Here, they’ve installed some “recording-studio-quality” speakers that can both shake the earth and make a single perfect pin-drop.
 Such is their dedication to the decibels, they’ve even sourced popcorn bags that don’t rustle.

-There’ll be three screens in total (with 80 seats in the two main rooms and 30 in the smaller one) and thanks to the fact that it’ll have its own unique entrance on Duke Street, it’ll be open well past the store’s own trading hours.
+There’s food on demand, a membership scheme, and a cocktail bar underpinning it all for pre/post drinks.
+And thanks to the fact that it’ll have its own unique entrance on Duke Street, it’ll be open well past the store’s own trading hours.

-NOTE: The Cinema at Selfridges is due to open this November.
-You can sign up for updates at Selfridges’ own website right HERE.
+NOTE: The Cinema at Selfridges is open now.
+You can book tickets, and see the current lineup at their website right HERE.

 The Cinema at Selfridges | 400 Oxford Street, W1A 1AB

 Fancy something to eat while you’re there?
 Check out the Brasserie of Light